 To do this well, you’ll want to find a B2B eCommerce solution that allows you to create spinoff sites from your flagship site.
 Ideally, you’ll want a solution that includes SAP ERP integration that you can reuse in the spinoff sites with minimal modification.

-Hint: This is what Corevist Commerce offers.
+Hint: This is what the Corevist Platform offers.

 3. Tools and processes to analyze your B2B eCommerce customer experience